What is Digital Wellbeing?

 Who hasn't experienced this: We actually wanted to put the smartphone away a long time ago, but we're still glued to our devices.
 The pull of the digital world is getting stronger and stronger.
-Many of us find it increasingly difficult to control it.
-In an age of constant accessibility and excessive use of digital media, "offline time" is repeatedly recommended as a way to reduce "digital stress" in everyday life.
+Thinking about our digital wellbeing is becoming increasingly difficult for many of us.
+In an age of constant accessibility and excessive use of digital media, "offline time" or "detoxing" is repeatedly recommended to reduce "digital stress" in everyday life.

 Almost all current social networks and services function according to the principles of digital attention.
-They are designed in such a way that more and more time is spent on social media than originally planned.
-Comparisons with unattainable beauty ideals or confrontation with hate messages, cyberbullying, fake news or content relevant to youth protection can have an additional negative impact on well-being.
+They are designed so that more and more time is spent on social media than originally planned.
+Comparisons with unattainable beauty ideals or confrontation with hate messages, cyberbullying, fake news or content relevant to youth protection can have an additional negative impact on our digital wellbeing.

 A digital detox can be a good way to start reflecting on one's own media consumption and making meaningful changes.